cris-zapata/FSK-Module/README.md

-# Binary FSK Tone Modem
+# Binary FSK Tone Module

 A discrete **binary frequency-shift keying (FSK)** link — an encoder that maps a digital bit onto one of two audio tones, and a decoder that recovers the bit and flags whether a valid tone is present.
 Built as a hands-on way into modulation theory, and as the first step toward exploring **chaotic-carrier secure communication**.